materialsproject/maggma/docs/getting_started/mongodb.md

 # Setting up MongoDB

 Many users find MongoDB to best suit their data storage needs.
-The easiest route to create a Mongo database is via a cloud storage solution called [MongoDB Atlas](https://www.mongodb.com/atlas), which has a free tier.
-The setup instructions are described below:
+While MongoDB [can be installed locally](https://www.mongodb.com/docs/manual/installation/), the easiest route is often to create a Mongo database via a cloud storage solution called [MongoDB Atlas](https://www.mongodb.com/atlas), which has a free tier.
+The setup instructions for using Maggma with MongoDB Atlas are described below:

 1. Sign up for a free account on [MongoDB Atlas](https://www.mongodb.com/atlas).
 2. Once logged in, select the "Create a Project" option and give your project a name (e.g. "MyProject").
 Add your email address as the Project Owner.